This lesson is in the early stages of development (Alpha version)

 How much quota do I have left on my home directory?

-Login to a login node (e.g. hawklogin.cf.ac.uk) and run the myquota command.
+Login to a login node (e.g. falconlogin.cf.ac.uk) and run the myquota command.
 This will tell you how much space is left in your home directory.

 $ myquota

-The df command tells you how much disk space is left.
+The df command tells you how much disk space is left in a filesystem.
 The -h argument makes the output easier to read, it gives human readable units like M, G and T for Megabyte, Gigabyte and Terrabyte instead of just giving output in bytes.
 By default df will give us the free space on all the drives on a system, but we can just ask for the scratch drive by adding /scratch as an argument after the -h.

 $ df -h /scratch